-Tej Kohli is also a prominent real estate investor with extensive interests in South East Asia, the United Arab Emirates and Western Europe.
-His primary focus is in large scale residential towers and premium residences in areas where asset appreciation is driven by the clustering of tech companies into new hubs.
+Tej Kohli is also a prominent real estate investor and the owner of the Zibel Real Estate portfolio, which holds extensive interests in South East Asia, the United Arab Emirates and Western Europe.
+The primary focus of Zibel Real Estate is in large scale residential towers and premium residences in areas where asset appreciation is being driven by the clustering of tech companies into emerging new hubs.

 A lifelong interest in technology started when Tej Kohli graduated in Electrical Engineering from the Indian Institute of Technology Kanpur in 1980.
-By the time of the sale of his company in 2006 Tej was entirely fascinated by how the chain reaction of rapid technological progress might improve human life.
-By 2018 the Indian Institute of Technology conferred its Distinguished Alumnus Award upon Tej for “serving society at large” in recognition of his achievements developing technological solutions to major health challenges through the philanthropic Tej Kohli Foundation and Tej Kohli Cornea Institute.
+In 2018 the Indian Institute of Technology conferred its Distinguished Alumnus Award upon Tej for “serving society at large” in recognition of his achievements developing technological solutions to major health challenges through the not-for-profit Tej Kohli Foundation and Tej Kohli Cornea Institute.

 His passion for deep tech has driven Tej to focus the investments of Kohli Ventures into growth-stage ventures in machine learning, robotics, smart sensors and other enabling technologies of the artificial intelligence economy.
 In 2019 he committed over $100m committed to the ‘Rewired’ AI and robotics-focused venture studio and into the Rewired.GG esports venture fund.

 Tej Kohli seeks to make impact investments that can have a humanitarian as well as a commercial impact.
 Social impact is a key element of the investment calculus that is used by Kohli Ventures to assess new opportunities.
 In 2015 Tej Kohli backed a renewable energy company in South East Asia that provided off-grid solar products to bring clean and renewable devolved power generation to thousands of poor homes in rural India and Africa; exiting in 2017.